The Carpentries Workbench

 Inspired Examples

-These are examples of lessons developed with The Workbench since the initial announcement:
+These are examples of lessons developed with the Workbench since the initial announcement:

 - Toby Hodges, Mateusz Kuzak, Aleksandra Nenadic, Sarah Stevens—Collaborative Lesson Development Training